 High Precision – very painful, tense small defined areas close to bone

-Ø15mm Standard – tendons, ligaments, bone, joints
+Ø15mm CERAMAX – tendons, ligaments, bone, joints

 Ø20mm D-ACTOR I – muscle and tissue areas; trigger point therapy